cdapio/cdap/docs/developer-guide/source/programming.rst

 Procedures are typically used to post-process data at query time.
-This post-processing can include filtering, aggregating, or joins over multiple DataSets—in fact, a Procedure can perform all the same operations as a Flowlet with the same consistency and durability guarantees.
+This post-processing can include filtering, aggregating, or joins over multiple Datasets—in fact, a Procedure can perform all the same operations as a Flowlet with the same consistency and durability guarantees.
 They are deployed into the same pool of application containers as Flows, and you can run multiple instances to increase the